kzhao426/ese5190f26-lab2-t46/README.md

 ### (R2)

-A prescaler divides the microcontroller clock before it reaches the timer, so the timer counts more slowly and measures longer intervals before overflowing.
-The tradeoff is lower timing resolution; with a 1/1024 prescaler at 16 MHz, each tick is 64 us and Timer1 overflows after about 4.19 s instead of 4.10 ms.
+A prescaler divides the microcontroller clock before it's used for timers, so the timers count more slowly and takes longer before overflowing.
+With the different prescaler values that can be selected for the microcontroller, we can better tune the time until overflow for the situation.

 ## Part D